ContentSquare/react-native-sample-app/README.md

 ## Integration with 3rd party services
 * **[AdobeAnalytics](https://github.com/ContentSquare/react-native-sample-app/tree/main/Implementations/AdobeAnalytics)** - a React Native sample app that is built with the classic React Native architecture.
 Showcases how to implement the Contentsquare bridge in your app and intergare it with [AdobeAnalytics](https://github.com/adobe/react-native-acpanalytics).
+If you wish to learn more on how to use Adobe Analytics with Contentsquare React Native Bridge check documentation [here](https://docs.contentsquare.com/react-native/#use-adobe-analytics).

 ## 📚 Docs